David Barby: Politics

 Barby stood in the Caldecott district of Rugby in 2002 as a prospective Conservative councillor, but came fourth in a ward which elected only three councillors.
 He took part in fundraising events such as 'Antiques Evening with David Barby' for the Solihull Conservative Association.

 Death and tributes

-Barby suffered a stroke at his Rugby home on 13 July 2012, and he died two weeks later on 25 July 2012 in a hospital in Coventry, aged 69.
+Barby suffered a stroke at his home in Rugby on 13 July 2012, and he died two weeks later on 25 July 2012 in a hospital in Coventry, aged 69.
 Over 500 people attended a memorial service at St Andrew's Church, Rugby on 2 September 2012.
 A tribute was given by Philip Serrell.
 Tributes were also made by the BBC, TV programme Flog It, and Presenter Tim Wonnacott.
 Wonnacott expressed his shock on behalf of the team at Bargain Hunt and spoke of his high standards and professionalism as an expert, and also his sense of humour and sense of fun.
-David Barby was buried at Watts Lane Cemetery, Hillmorton, in Rugby, Warwickshire.
+Barby was buried at Watts Lane Cemetery, Hillmorton, in Rugby, Warwickshire.